 Busty lingerie model Cherry Love says she’s ‘often mistaken for the Seoige sisters’

 “I get that all the time.
-I get kind of 50-50 between the two of them as to who I look like,” says Cherry Love
+I get kind of 50-50 between the two of them as to who I look like”

 A busty lingerie model claims she’s constantly being mistaken for famous sisters Gráinne and Síle Seoige.